hgmnz/flyinghopmachine/source/_posts/2015-08-09-brew-day-funk-you-blonde-ale.markdown

 categories: [brewday, recipe, sour, lactobacillus, pediococcus, brettanomyces]
 ---

-I'm diving in with some sour, funky beer.
+I'm diving in with mixed fermentation.
 For this beer I want to go for a funky, sour, fruity and modestly high ABV beer.

 <!--more-->